rails/solid_queue/README.md

 This will configure Solid Queue as the production Active Job backend, create the configuration files `config/queue.yml` and `config/recurring.yml`, and create the `db/queue_schema.rb`.
 It'll also create a `bin/jobs` executable wrapper that you can use to start Solid Queue.

 Once you've done that, you will then have to add the configuration for the queue database in `config/database.yml`.
-If you're using sqlite, it'll look like this:
+If you're using SQLite, it'll look like this:

 ```yaml
 production: